-There shall be standing committees, made up of OYA staff to govern designated matters affecting youth as follows:

-(1) "Administrative Review Board": An administrative committee or committees which review and are responsible for all major decisions concerning youth who currently reside in YCF.
-These Committees determine initial placement of youth, length of stay, transfers to other levels of custody and initiate placements on parole, foster care, or to the community.
+- (1) There shall be standing committees, made up of OYA staff to govern designated matters affecting offenders. - (a) "Administrative Review Board" is a committee (or committees) that reviews and is responsible for all major decisions concerning offenders who currently reside in OYA facilities.
+These committees determine initial placement of offenders, length of stay, and transfers to other levels of custody; and initiate placements on parole, foster care, or to the community. - foster care, or to the community.

-(2) "Detention Committee": This committee consists of one or more administrative persons, or their designee, who shall meet in the Isolation Unit each working weekday to make decisions governing youth in this unit who were placed there for assaultive behavior, runaway behavior, or transferred in as parole violators or placements from other YCFs or camps.
-A member of this committee shall conduct preliminary revocation hearings, if necessary, on any parole violators returned.

-(3) "Appeals Committee":(a) Committee membership: This committee consists of three members designated by the Administrator.
-They must be administrative staff or their designees who were not involved in the disciplinary action(s) taken toward the youth having hearings.

-(b) Committee functions: This committee considers only disciplinary actions taken towards youth.
-It determines whether or not the discipline imposed was reasonable, considering the behavior and needs of the youth and the circumstances surrounding the actions taken.
-It insures that the disciplinary action does not exceed the limits of the YCF Incident Code and the disposition of the youth is otherwise in accordance with the rules governing conduct of youth and staff in OYA Youth Correctional Facilities.

-(c) Committee Procedure: Each appeal before the committee shall be treated as a contested case under the Administrative Procedure Act (APA), ORS Chapter 183.
-(See OAR 416-430-0030 Grievance-Appeal Procedures for Youth).
+(b) "Detention Committee" consists of one or more administrative persons, or their designee, who meet in the isolation unit each working weekday to make decisions governing offenders in this unit who were placed there for assaultive behavior, runaway behavior, or transferred in as parole violators or placements from other OYA facilities.
+A member of this committee shall conduct preliminary revocation hearings, if necessary, on any parole violators returned. - (c) "Appeals Committee" consists of three members designated by the Administrator.
+They must be administrative staff or their designees who were not involved in the disciplinary action(s) taken toward the offenders having hearings.
+This committee considers only disciplinary actions taken towards offenders.
+It determines whether or not the discipline imposed was reasonable, considering the behavior and needs of the offender and the circumstances surrounding the actions taken.
+It ensures that the disciplinary action does not exceed the limits of the Incident Code and the disposition of the offender is otherwise in accordance with the rules governing conduct of offenders and staff in OYA facilities.
+Each appeal before the committee shall be treated as a contested case under ORS Chapter 183.

+Stat.
+Auth.: ORS 420A.025 Stats.
+Implemented: ORS 420.011, ORS 420A.010, ORS 420A.125 Hist.: OYA 2-1995, f.
+12-19-95, cert. ef.
+1-2-96; OYA 15-2002, f. & cert. ef.
+10-11-02

-Initial Placement of Youth
+Initial Placement of Offender